This course is only available for students in the BA International Studies programme who have passed Arabic 1 Beginners and Arabic 2 Pre-Intermediate.

 The End Grade needs to be a 6.0 or higher to pass the course.

-If the End Grade is insufficient (lower than a 6.0), there is a possibility of retaking the full 60% of the exam material (Midterm Exam and Final Exam).
-No resit for the tutorial (homework, quizzes or project) is possible.
+If the End Grade is insufficient (lower than a 6.0), there is a possibility of taking a resit exam.
+The grade for the resit exam will replace that of the quizzes, midterm, and final exam (60% of the final grade).
+No resit for the tutorial (homework or project) is possible.

 Exam review and feedback